Wayne Rooney and a rhinoceros

 Others aren’t so sure about the Super Eagles chances.
 Top football analyst Michael Cox has detailed tactical analysis (well worth reading to get a sense of where today’s game will be won and lost) of both teams’ semi-final victories, Burkina’s over Ghana and Nigeria’s over Mali.
 Cox likes Nigeria, but on the strength of what he saw in the semis, he reckons Burkina may be the better side: “if they play with the same level of cohesion and fluidity [as they did vs Ghana], Burkina Faso will defeat Nigeria on Sunday evening.”

-Cox reserves his strongest praise for Aristide Bancé, one of this blog’s favourite players at Afcon:
+Cox reserves his strongest praise for Aristide Bancé, one of this blog’s favorite players at Afcon:

 This was as good a centre-forward display as you’ll see in international football.
 Bancé was involved in everything – he sprinted in behind for chances on the counter, he had a header saved on the goal-line from a corner, he could drop deep and encourage the wide players beyond him.
 He even showed great defensive ability – at one point rushing back to stop a Ghana counter-attack himself, when most other forwards would have left that to the midfielders.